Matt Pacifici

 Matthew Pacifici (born August 31, 1993) is an American former professional soccer player who played as a goalkeeper.
-After graduating from Davidson College, he played for Columbus Crew SC.

 Youth and college career

 High school

-Pacifici was a varsity soccer player at Charlotte Catholic High School for four years.
-He compiled at 46-4-4 record during his high school career.
-His final year, he led the nation with 21 shutouts including 16 consecutive shutouts.
+Pacifici was a varsity soccer player at Charlotte Catholic High School for four years, where he compiled a 46-4-4 record during his high school career, including 36 shutouts.
+His final year, he captained the team and led the nation with 21 shutouts including 16 consecutive.
 Pacifici was part of a 3-A State Championship team in 2008.

 College

 Wake Forest

-Pacifici spent his first year of college at Wake Forest.
-He sat out the season and received a medical redshirt.
+Pacifici spent his first year of college at Wake Forest, where he earned a medical redshirt after injuries prevented him from playing during his freshman season.

 Davidson

-Pacifici transferred to Davidson beginning with the 2012 season.
-Pacifici played in 70 games over the course of his Davidson career going 28-31-10.
+Pacifici transferred to Davidson College beginning with the 2012 season, where he played in 70 games over the course of his career, going 28–31–10.
 His career goals against average was 1.45.
 He was named 2nd team All-Conference in 2014 while recording a 0.65 goals against average and seven shutouts.
-He was named captain during two of his seasons at Davidson.
+He was a two-year team captain.